Meet the Team: Lt. Claire Matranga, Flag Aide, Strategic Systems Programs

-Lt.
-Claire Matranga, flag aide to Vice Adm.
-Johnny Wolfe Jr., the director of Strategic Systems Programs.
+Meet Lt.
+Claire Matranga, the flag aide for Vice Adm.
+Johnny Wolfe Jr., the director of Strategic Systems Programs in Washington, D.C.

+Matranga’s family comes from a proud Navy town: Groton, Connecticut.
+When she was younger, she often strolled through town with her grandparents, watching the Navy’s most lethal submarines cruise through the frigid waters.

+“Growing up, I would visit my grandparents who lived outside of Groton, so we’d see a lot of boats coming in and out,” she said.
+“I always thought submarines were cool and that stuck with me.
+No one in my family had military experience and it wasn’t until about high school that I thought about joining a service.”

 |Date Taken: